JEE Main 2026 Session 2 April 6 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 Subject-Wise Difficulty of 6 April JEE Main 2026 Shift 1

-The JEE Main 2026 April 6 shift 1 exam is not expected to be completely balanced and show clear variation in difficulty among all three sections.
-The table below shows clear information on what to expect from each subject: mathematics, chemistry and physics, along with expected topics which are important.
-Once the exam ends, this table will be updated by Matrix JEE experts.
+The JEE Main 2026 April 6 shift 1 exam is overall moderate to tough level.
+Students found that the paper has moderate level questions throughout.
+But what stood as a challenge is all the three section were quite lengthy.
+Which hampered the overall number of attemps and making it tough.
+The table below shows clear information on what to expect from each subject: mathematics, chemistry and physics, along with topics which are important.

-Note: The table will be updated with the JEE Main 2026 April 6 shift 1 paper analysis once the exam is finished at 12 PM.
+Note: The table is updated with the JEE Main 2026 April 6 shift 1 paper analysis as the exam is finished at 12 PM.

 | 1 | Physics | Easy to Moderate (lengthy) | Current Electricity, Heat & Thermodynamics, and Modern Physics (Atoms, Nuclei, and Dual Nature), Electrostatics, Magnetism, and Semiconductor. |